 A theory that I have some disagreement with is the idea that if you understand behaviors of change, you can change anything.
 I believe there are situations that are not within control of the leader and therefore change would be challenging if not impossible.

 One other idea, which I thought would be included in the module, was the ability to lead.
 What does it take to be an effective leader?
 The Influencer discussed that by utilizing their teachings, anyone could promote change.
 Similar to the philosophy that anything can be changed, I believe it does require some personality characteristics to be successful.
 One reason for this belief is the idea that people interpret things they read, see, and hear differently.
 I believe some of this interpretation comes from experience and the environment one is accustomed.
-Additionally it takes knowledge and the ability to be open and understanding to others differences in order to be successful in persuading change.
+Additionally it takes knowledge and the ability to be open and understanding to others’ differences in order to be successful in persuading change.
 This was a topic in the discussion boards that became evident through some examples.
 The most memorable example was the leader that scolded a staff member for assisting a customer.
 I would not have expected this style or behavior demonstrated by the leader, but it clearly reflects his character.

 A final area that I will mention briefly is the idea of rewards and punishments.
 As stated in the book, this is dangerous territory and through some examples shared throughout the course has proven to be the case.
 While I agree to a limited degree that reward can be beneficial, too often I have experienced reward being given for doing what is expected.
 I believe there is a fine line between being held accountable and being rewarded for an exemplary performance.